youngPerson1999/lotto-inspec/README.md

 # Lotto Insec Backend

 FastAPI server that downloads Lotto draw data from DhLottery, exposes health/lotto endpoints, and enables statistical analysis.
+The repo now ships with a production-ready layout for Docker/Koyeb deployments.

 ## Getting Started